TABLET: A Large-Scale Dataset for Robust Visual Table Understanding: Results and Analysis

-We observe that the model fine-tuned on \datasetlarge~ performs overwhelmingly better on held-in \emph{and} held-out datasets.
+We observe that the model fine-tuned on \datasetlarge~ performs {significantly} better on held-in \emph{and} held-out datasets.
 It dominates in all QA benchmarks except HybridQA, where long-context proficiency is likely reduced since its training set was excluded from fine-tuning.
 Notably, in tasks such as HiTab, FeTaQA, and TAT-QA, where \datasetname~includes fewer training examples than MMTab, the model still performs considerably better, suggesting benefits from transfer across tasks, original visualizations, or simply due to a higher-quality subset of examples.
 Finally, tasks that include hierarchical table structures such as ToTTo and HiTab show clear gains.
-Table cell hierarchy is not lost in synthetic tables, but it is often conveyed more clearly in their original visualizations.
-Our results are encouraging, particularly when considering that portions of the held-out datasets, including test sets, may have been encountered during petraining.
+Table cell hierarchy is not lost in synthetic tables, but is often conveyed more clearly in their original visualizations.
+Our results are encouraging, particularly when considering that portions of the held-out datasets, including test sets, may have been encountered during pretraning.
 Models trained on \datasetname~outperform 0/1-shot Qwen2.5-VL-7B on 12 out 14 (held-in and held-out) tasks.
 Interestingly, our gains extend beyond unseen tasks.
 For instance, ToTTo, HiTab, TabFact, FeTaQA, and TAT-QA contain the \emph{same} number of training examples across \emph{all} \datasetname~variants, yet performance consistently improves as additional tasks are incorporated.
 This suggests that fine-tuning on a broader task set facilitates transfer learning, yielding improvements even on tasks where the model was already competitive.